tomboszko/Cosmic-Chronicles/README.md

 My main victory for this aspect of the project is that **La pièce est tombée** concerning all the `div' stuff and how to structure them in a correct way via index file.

-I'm proud of me concerning my style, I will keep the structure of my cards and enhance it for further projects.
+🥇 I'm proud of me concerning my style, I used some displaying stuffs like `flex box` `grid` etc...

+I will keep the structure of my cards and enhance it for further projects --> next step is to make cards interacts between them.

+AT this point of the project, concerning Bonus features , I just added a transition.
+Once this feedback is finished, I will try the ''delete button''.

+### Conclusion

+The data managing aspect is very interesting, and I want to go deeper in it. so I think that I will use a framework for the style and develop my skills in data languages.